philc/book-notes/stuff matters - mark miodownik.md

     * "Of course, when Bessemer tries to interest the world in this new process, the other steelmakers ignored him, assuming that it was yet another swindle.
 They insisted that it was impossible to create steel from liquid iron, and that Bessemer was a con artist.
-In the end he saw no option but to setu p his own steel works and just start making the stuff himself.
+In the end he saw no option but to set up his own steel works and just start making the stuff himself.
 After a few years the firm of Henry Bessemer & Co. was manufacturing steel so much more cheaply and in such larger quantities than his rival firms that they were eventually forced to license his process, in the end making him extremely rich and ushering in the machine age."
 (Awesome)
   * Gillette introducing disposable face shaving razors was the hypergrowth startup of its day.
-    Amazing.
 * Trusted - paper (chap 2)
   * "Despite talk of a paperless office, this has never transpired, nor does it look likely to, such is our trust in this material as a store of information."
-  * ("The cellulose fibers of which it is made can be partially snapped in the area of maximum bend, allowing a permanent crease to form, while sufficient fibers remain intact for the material not to crack and fall apart."
+  * On folding paper: "The cellulose fibers of which it is made can be partially snapped in the area of maximum bend, allowing a permanent crease to form, while sufficient fibers remain intact for the material not to crack and fall apart."
   * "It is perhaps the very fragility of paper bags that makes them appealing for their task.
     Expensive clothes tend to be light and fragile, and maybe the fact that paper is all that is needed for their journey home reinforces this."